 All you need in one place

 Drivers with traffic violations in 2025 see their auto insurance premiums jump by 53% on average.
-In some states, like North Carolina, the increase can reach as high as 146% for violations and dangerous driving12.
+In some states, like North Carolina, the increase can reach as high as 146% for violations and dangerous driving.

 Even a single minor violation can raise rates by up to 70%.
-Certain violations, like driving with a suspended license or reckless driving, can push premiums up by 62–90% or more, depending on location and insurer2.
+Certain violations, like driving with a suspended license or reckless driving, can push premiums up by 62–90% or more, depending on location and insurer.

 Violation | Avg.
 Premium Increase (%) | Avg.
 Dollar Increase ($) |